 Apologies for this long, unpleasant post and the reactive content.
 Some of the material began to gestate last summer.
 Rather than string them out over a number of days as individual blogposts, I have composited a set of smaller single posts into the longer super-post.
 It runs the equivalent of 10 pp. on Word with a 14 pt. font.
-The attention given to the relations tagged in this post does not mean that the author believes that most of the serious problems facing the Jews and Jewish society today are not in the greatest part self-inflicted.
+The attention given to the relations tagged in this post does not mean that the author believes that most of the serious problems facing the Jews and Jewish society today are not self-inflicted in some more or less great part.
 These problems have nothing to do with either anti-Zionism or anti-Semitism, and that the won freedom vis-à-vis anti-Semitism enjoyed by Jews today has everything to do with political power and social capital.

 For the purpose here, anti-Zionism will simply stand for opposition to Zionism.
 By Zionism is meant an idea and the putting into practice of the idea.
 That idea is that the Jews are a people with a legitimate right to have created a political home in a place of their own, historically in Palestine or a part of Palestine, and today in the borders of the State of Israel.
 Part of a modern political project, theoretically and practically, that right (posited, fought for, secured, and subject to critique) has been considered to be dependent upon international recognition, the democratic character of that polity, and is limited in relation to Palestinian rights.
 Israeli occupation of the West Bank and the settlements there are outside the international consensus.

 For its part, anti-Semitism is formed out of many compacted things, more or less active and more or less subliminal.
-These include eruptive acts of violence directed against Jews and Jewish symbols as such, contempt for real and perceived Jewish things (people, culture, religion), the programmatic subordination (supersession) of Jewish interests from real and putatively superior positions (cultural, economic, moral, political, social, religious), the contribution to Jewish invisibility in general, including the denial of anti-Semitism, and actual or implied attribution of nefarious qualities to Jews and Jewish things that exist only, primarily, largely, or mostly in the imagination of the anti-Semite.
+These involve the expression of conscious hatred for all things Jewish, including eruptive acts of violence directed against Jews and Jewish symbols as such.
+Following Langmuir, we might add here attribution of nefarious qualities to Jews and Jewish things that exist only, primarily, largely, or mostly in the imagination of the anti-Semite.
+More subliminal forms of anti-Semitic expression and practice are contempt for real and perceived Jewish things (people, culture, religion, symbols), the programmatic subordination (supersession) of Jewish interests from real and putatively superior positions (cultural, economic, moral, political, social, religious), the contribution to Jewish invisibility in general, including the denial or disavowal of an anti-Semite’s own anti-Semitism.

 Ignored in discussions about these two things (anti-Zionism and anti-Semitism), is a third thing: real and imagined Jewish power.
 About them one can make this group of tentative claims.
 While anti-Semitism and Zionism, historically, were tied at the hip, anti-Zionism and anti-Semitism constitute two distinct “things” that over time have become difficult to separate.
 This dynamic owes itself to structures, not persons, insofar as discourse in general operates outside the bounds of good and bad intentions.
 As a Jewish thing, the State of Israel and its founding ideology are the subject of many of the same characteristics attributed to Jews.
 Whether one is or is not an anti-Semite, one can “be” anti-Semitic without intending to do so or knowing that one is doing so.
 Subject to legitimate critique, power is the pivot between anti-Zionism and anti-Semitism.
 How much power does one attribute to Jewish biological, social and/or political bodies and under what circumstances?
 Anti-Semitic is the attribution of insidious omnipotence and other hypnotic powers to Jews and to real and perceived Jewish things, including the State of Israel.